tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

   * Supports many data formats
   * Data Conversion from JSON to Parquet / ORC (only for S3)
   * Data Transformations through AWS Lambda (e.g. (CSV -> JSON)
-  * Supports compression wehn target is Amazon S3 (GZIP, ZIP, and SNAPPY)
+  * Supports compression when target is Amazon S3 (GZIP, ZIP, and SNAPPY)
   * Only GZIP is the data is further loaded into Redshift
   * Pay for the amount of data going through Firehose (no provisioned capacity, only billed for used capacity)